Michigan to pay $300K to only staffer fired over Flint water

 He dismissed her in 2016 shortly after taking control of the department at Snyder’s request.

 “I found no record of Ms. Shekter-Smith, as they would say, throwing the flag.
 Saying that this is significant.
 The people of Flint have lead in their water.
-We need additional help,” Creagh said.
+We need additional help,” Creagh said, according to a transcript.

+Shekter Smith told the arbitrator that she relied on her field staff to make critical decisions about Flint’s water system.

+“It’s a community water system that was obviously having some issues,” she said, referring to 2014, the first year of using the Flint River.
+“I’m keeping an eye on being kept informed, keeping my management informed, but there were a lot of other things going on in the office at the time.”

 Follow Ed White at http://twitter.com/edwritez